This blog post was originally published on October 25, 2016 and first updated on February 28, 2018.

-Etracker Web Analytics was established in Germany in 2000.
+Etracker Web Analytics platform was established in Germany in 2000.
 This cloud-hosted solution is a standard tracker of digital activity.
-It praises itself for being a privacy-compliant solution, in line with German data protection laws.
+This cloud-hosted solution praises itself for being privacy compliant and in line with German data protection laws.

 Etracker has an integrated heatmap which shows you where users scroll and in which areas they use their cursor.
 Additionally, you can monitor single user sessions for customer journey analysis.
-The entire customer journey can be replayed in a form of a video.
+The entire customer journey can be replayed in the form of a video.
 These functionalities are available with their User Experience Analytics.

 Piwik PRO was established in 2013, in Poland.
 The main philosophy behind their products is to deliver enterprise-class analytics while supporting data privacy and security.